jallanxjallan/onemanairforce/adaptation/scenes/spoor_dumbfounded.md

 ---
 category: past
 date: 28 December 1947
+name: Spoor Dumbfounded
 status: omit
+synopsis: '''Spoor is dumbfounded when he reads that RI-003 was not running guns, but household items such as dinner plates and cutlery.'''
 title: Spoor Dumbfounded
-synopsis: Spoor is dumbfounded when he reads that RI-003 was not running guns, but household items such as dinner plates and cutlery.

 ---

 Spoor is dumbfounded when he reads the report on the crash of RI-003.
 Spoor investigators discover that the plane, though